tom-dell/Plex-Meta-Manager-Configs/README.md

     sync_mode: sync
 ```

-If you scroll through the Plex builder documentation, you'll find no reference to sync_mode, that's because this is completely local, we aren't querying a online list, we're purely doing searches based on metadata Plex already has, so we can remove that.
+If you scroll through the plex_search documentation, you'll find no reference to sync_mode, that's because this is completely local, we aren't querying a online list, we're purely doing searches based on metadata Plex already has, so we can remove that.

-Let's first use the builder to search for movies with Nic Cage in them;
+Let's first use the plex_search builder to search for movies with Nic Cage in them;

 ```
   Nicolas Cage: